2019 Gold Cup (India)

-The 2019 Women's Gold Cup (known as the 2019 Hero Women's Gold Cup for sponsorship reasons) was a 4-team association football tournament held at the Kalinga Stadium in the Indian city of Bhubaneswar between 9 and 15 February 2019.
+The 2019 Gold Cup (known as the 2019 Hero Gold Cup for sponsorship reasons) was a 4-team association football tournament held at the Kalinga Stadium in the Indian city of Bhubaneswar between 9 and 15 February 2019.
 The tournament was being organized by the All India Football Federation in association with Government of Odisha, as part of the senior women's team's preparation for AFC 2020 Olympic Qualification - Second Round.

 Participating nations

 The FIFA Rankings, as of 7 December 2018: